Trends & best practices

 In general, filling out a form is considered a micro conversion.
 This makes it an easy step to overlook, especially since filling out forms does not have an obvious impact on the website’s KPIS.
 However, the fraudulent activity was costing the company millions, as well as putting customers at risk.

-By following our 9 top tips for using design thinking for banking & financial services industry, your team will be better prepared to deliver standout digital products and enhance the customer experience.
+By following our 9 top tips for using design thinking for banking and financial services industry, your team will be better prepared to deliver standout digital products and enhance the customer experience.

 Are you a bank or financial institution interested in learning more about how Quantum Metric can help your team build better digital products?